stealth/opmsg/README.md

 # for your peer.
 version=2

-# should use long format to avoid loading of whole keystore.
-Also see 'linking personas'
+# Using the long format optimizes keystore loading, as an exact lookup takes place,
+# and  searching the keystore is avoided.
-# in README.
-It is recommended to use different ID for each communication peer.
+# Also see 'linking personas' in README.
+It is recommended to use different ID
+# for each communication peer.
 my_id = 50973f3cfc3e0f3f1a7d4047aa6fa7645510f3b4ddc486a4b72bcacdf3aad570

 # default